nipune/House-Price-Predictor/README.md

 For this project the team crunched both large and smaller datasets, this tested both our patience and Google Colab/AWS SageMakers computational limits.
 Given the demand on our local machines, the team decided to eacn run separate notebooks to both clean data and verify/crunch different models, with a view to see which model would best fit.

 We have included in the supplementary material folder these alternative notebooks should you want to see the code itself.
-This has been summarised in our [presentation](https://github.com/nipune/Project-2/blob/main/Project%202_%20House%20Price%20Predictor%20v2.0.pptx).
+The findings have been summarised in our [presentation](https://github.com/nipune/Project-2/blob/main/Project%202_%20House%20Price%20Predictor%20v2.0.pptx).

 Please note that due to github filesize limitations, two pickle files: BalancedRandomForestClassifier.p & EasyEnsembleClassifier.p have not been included in the supplementary material folder (19.9 GB & 668 MB respectively).
 These can be crunched by unhashing code in Khemero's [notebook](https://github.com/nipune/Project-2/blob/main/Supplementary_material/Khemero.ipynb) at your leisure.